Orbiit/elimination/README.md

   - Password reset forms
   - Option for email notifications

 I don't think this should be a PWA since it requires an internet connection anyways.
+There shouldn't be a way to publicly list a game because the game requires real life interaction for eliminating people.